 N675 The Kibbutz in Fact and Fiction (3 cr.)
-A survey of representative readings and community in Hebrew fiction and in anthropological and sociological studies.
-A comparison of early representation of the kibbutz with its recent transformations so as to acquaint students with the impact of this social system on Israeli society and culture.
+A survey of the representation of kibbutz ideology and community in Hebrew fiction and anthropological and sociological studies.
+Compares early representations of the kibbutz with its recent transformations to acquaint students with the impact of this unique social system in Israeli society and culture.

 N687 Modern Hebrew Literature in Hebrew (3 cr.)
 P: grade of C or better in any Hebrew course above H680 (such as N695, when taught in Hebrew), or equivalent.
-A survey of nineteenth- and twentieth-century fiction, poetry, essays in the original Hebrew under such headings as universalism, assimilation, ghetto and world; secularism versus tradition; ethnicity and land nation, religion, state; utopia and revolutions; nostalgia, self-hate, rejuvenation; portrayal of anti-Semitism in literature.
+A survey of nineteenth-and twentieth-century fiction, poetry, essays in the original Hebrew under such headings as universalism, assimilation, ghetto and world; secularism versus tradition; ethnicity and land nation, religion, state; utopia and revolutions; nostalgia, self-hate, rejuvenation; portrayal of anti-Semitism in literature.
 Readings, assignments, and discussion in Hebrew.